Top Tips for Choosing Luggage

 Think about the last time you purchased new luggage; was your choice based solely on price and colour or did you actually give some thought to practicality and durability?

-Now that travel restrictions are being eased and most of us are eyeing our first post-COVID holiday, the team at the Samsonite outlet at MIA put together a few recommendations to keep in mind when shopping for luggage.
+That’s why the team at the Samsonite outlet at MIA put together a few recommendations to keep in mind when shopping for luggage.
 As the sellers of one of travellers’ favourite luggage brands, we reckon they know a thing or two about wise luggage choices!

 Practical pockets & compartments